-Let’s take a deeper look at the building of each stage of this e-commerce sales funnel with examples of how some of the better performing brands on the Internet are currently doing it for their business.
+Let’s take a deeper look at the building of each stage of this ecommerce sales funnel (also referred as ecommerce conversion funnel) with examples of how some of the better performing brands on the Internet are currently doing it for their business.

 Stage 1.
 Education or Awareness.

 Awareness in the ecommerce sales funnel is introducing your brand to potential customers.
 Often referred to as the "top of the funnel" (ToFu), this is where you create awareness of your brand by positioning yourself on search engines and social media.

 Consider this- A marathon runner is looking for a decent pair of running shoes for his training.
 Let’s assume that he’s back in the market for buying shoes after a long time.
 Chances are he’ll search for what shoes to buy depending on his training schedule, any upcoming events, knee pains, etc.

 Now when he searches for this on the Internet, your goal is to be discovered at that stage and provide him with relevant information so that he can make a purchase decision.

 In other words, the job of this stage of the funnel is to make users aware of your brand.